supershivam13/supershivam13/README.md

 ### Glad to see you here!

 I am a CSE graduate at IIT Patna(2019-23) who loves programming, speaking, travelling and exploring the wonders of human mind.
 Currently, working as an Associate Software Engineer at ServiceNow.
 At ServiceNow, I work with a team of talented developers to design, develop, and test innovative solutions for enterprise applications using C++, Java, and web technologies.
-I have contributed to several projects that improved the performance, usability, and security of the platform, and received positive feedback from the clients and the management.

 I am passionate about coding and problem solving, and I enjoy participating in online coding contests and hackathons.
-I have achieved a 6 star rating in problem solving on HackerRank, and earned multiple certifications in web development, digital marketing, and C++ standard template library.

 I am always eager to learn new skills and technologies, and to collaborate with other students and professionals who share my interest in computer science.
 My goal is to become a proficient and versatile software engineer who can create impactful and innovative solutions for real-world problems.